 - The settings below become configured automatically whenever the "Skin Tone" or "Smooth Skin" level setting is something other than "0 (Off)". - Face Detection: On - Focus Mode: AF (Auto Focus) - Make-up cannot be used with the following functions.
-Some BEST SHOT scenes, ART SHOT, High Speed CS, Time Lapse
+Some BEST SHOT scenes.
+Art Shot.
+High Speed CS.
+Time Lapse

-Correcting Image Brightness (EV Shift)
+Correcting Image Brightness (Exposure)

-You can manually adjust an image's exposure value (EV value) before shooting it.
+You can manually adjust an image's exposure value (EV) before shooting it.

 - Exposure Compensation Range: -2.0 EV to +2.0 EV - Unit: 1/3EV - 1.
 In the REC mode, press [SET]. - 2.
-Use [▲] and [▼] to select the 2 (EV Shift) Control Panel option. - 3.
-Use [◄] and [▶] to adjust the exposure compensation value. - [▶]: Increases the EV value.
-A higher EV value is best for light-colored subjects and backlit subjects. - [◄]: Decreases the EV value.
-A lower EV value is best for dark-color subjects and for shooting outdoors on a clear day.
+Use [▲] and [▼] to select the 2 (Exposure) Control Panel option. - 3.
+Use [◄] and [▶] to adjust the exposure compensation value. - [>]: Increases the exposure value.
+A higher exposure value is best for light-colored subjects and backlit subjects. - []: Decreases the exposure value.
+A lower exposure value is best for dark-colored subjects and for shooting outdoors on a clear day.

-To cancel exposure compensation, change the EV value to 0.0.
+To cancel exposure compensation, change the exposure value to 0.0.